majaalin/fullystudios.github.io/src/work.md

     <img src="./../assets/work/hero-poster.jpg">
   </video>

-excerpt: What we make - featured projects
+excerpt: What we make - All projects

 ---